 But major acquisitions ultimately introduced some regulatory uncertainties to the business.
 Overall he posted steady gains and expanded MetLife’s global reach, though inherited some structural issues upon his 2011 departure.

-Kandarian took the reins as CEO in 2011 in the midst of the fallout from the global financial crisis.
+Kandarian became CEO in 2011 in the midst of the Great Recession.

-He continued his predecessor's focus on global expansion, especially in developing markets like Mexico, Japan, Chile and South Korea.
+He expanded into markets like Mexico, Japan, Chile and South Korea.
 This overseas growth provided new revenue streams amidst a lagging U.S. economy.

 However, MetLife faced controversies under Kandarian's leadership stemming from its systemic importance and "too big to fail" classification.